 3.1 Validity Period.
 Proposers must indicate the validity period of their Proposal.
 Proposals should be valid for a period of not less than one hundred and twenty (120) days after the Submission Deadline.
-A Proposal valid for a shorter period of time shall not be further original Proposal.
+A Proposal valid for a shorter period of time shall not be further considered.
+UNICEF may request the Proposer to extend the validity period.
+The Proposal of Proposers who decline to extend the validity of their Proposal shall become disqualified as no longer valid.

 3.2 Other Changes.
 All changes to a Proposal must be received by UNICEF prior to the Submission Deadline.
-The Proposer must clearly indicate that the revised Proposal is a modification and supersedes the earlier version of the Proposal, or state the changes from the has been opened.
+The Proposer must clearly indicate that the revised Proposal is a modification and supersedes the earlier version of the Proposal, or state the changes from the original Proposal.

 3.3 Withdrawal of Proposal.
 A Proposal may be withdrawn by the Proposer on e-mailed, faxed or written request received by UNICEF from the Proposer prior to Submission Deadline.
-Negligence on the part of the Proposer confers no right for the withdrawal of the Proposal after it
+Negligence on the part of the Proposer confers no right for the withdrawal of the Proposal after it has been opened.